KireinaHoro/v2ray-redir/README.md

 Script and unit files for automatically configuring routing for v2ray with `iptables`.
-Determining which packets to proxy and which to send directly depend solemnly on `v2ray`, so make sure you configure routing properly in your `v2ray` configuration.
+Determining which packets to proxy and which to send directly depends solemnly on `v2ray`, so make sure you configure routing properly in your `v2ray` configuration.

 ## Dependencies

  - V2Ray
- - jq (for parsing the json configuration file)
+ - `jq` (for parsing the json configuration file)
- - iptables (with "owner" matching module support)
+ - `iptables` (with "owner" matching module support)

 ## Installation / Uninstallation